Mar 10, 2017 Düsseldorf / Germany

 During the show, Frank Kerstan, Global Program Manager Automotive Composites at Henkel, will give a technical presentation about new matrix resins and multi-substrate adhesives for automotive large-scale production; this will be on Thursday March 16, at 12.30 in Hall 5A.

-A fiber-reinforced composite leaf spring is being used in the chassis of the new Volvo XC90, a premium crossover SUV of which the innovative rear axle concept is to serve as a platform for other model series as Volvo S90 and V90.
+A fibre-reinforced composite leaf spring is being used in the chassis of the new Volvo XC90, a premium crossover SUV of which the innovative rear axle concept is to serve as a platform for other model series as Volvo S90 and V90.